The small business beginners guide to SEO

 You should be adding new pages to your site on a regular basis, particularly if you have a company blog.

-It may sound obvious, but is is surprising how many broken links we come across at Sharp Thinking when working with clients and undertaking website reviews.
+It may sound obvious, but it is surprising how many broken links I come across at Sharp Thinking when working with clients and undertaking website reviews.
+To avoid this, check your website at least once a year.

-If there is one thing you commit to, you MUST register your business online with Google to create a Google Business Profile, known formally as Google My Business.
+If there is one thing you commit to, you MUST register your business online with Google to create a Google Business Profile, formerly known as Google My Business.

 A Google Business Profile allows you to leverage local searches through being seen on Google Maps as well as Google searches and as nearly half of all Google searches are local, it is a critical one to do.